mufflyt/tyler/README.md

 <img src="https://github.com/mufflyt/tyler/assets/44621942/58553c2b-f7c7-4f86-be35-c650e54dd2c3" width="50%">

 ### `tyler::create_individual_isochrone_plots.R`
 Function to create individual plots and shapefiles for specified drive times.
+It generates individual plots for each drive time, providing a visual representation of the accessible areas on a map.
+The function shapefiles, which are geospatial data files used for storing geographic information, including the boundaries of the reachable areas.
 ```r
 # Usage example:
 # List of unique drive times for which you want to create plots and shapefiles